May 13, 2016

 The creative process is cyclical and successively cumulative.
 As the new BC Curriculum's Core Competencies point out, "Creative thinking is deeply collaborative.
 New thoughts and concepts are built on combinations of existing thoughts and concepts.
 The ideas available as raw material for creative thinking depend on previous experiences and learning, as well as one's cultural legacy."
 Because of its divergent and collaborative nature, the creative process engages young people through a natural approach of play.
 It deemphasizes the pressure of producing "the one and only solution" and instead engages young people to think in possibilities rather than deficiencies, where mistakes and failure are destigmatized and utilized as opportunities for learning.

 Everyone has the capacity to think creatively; it is an innate ability in every human being whether you're an artist, a teacher, an entrepreneur, an athlete, a mother or a Kindergarten student.
 Creativity also frequently exists outside of art production and is found in the world of business, in restaurants, in sports and in every facet of any human endeavor.
 Perhaps one of our misunderstandings about creativity is how we engage with it, or rather, how it engages us.
 Historically, creativity has often been interpreted through manifestations outside of ourselves, from deity and muses to our contemporary metaphor of a lightbulb.
 These flashes of creativity seem to produce themselves out of thin air, from disparate elements apart from us.
-Another misconception with the way in which we engage with creativity is in the way we think about what it is exactly, as Branislav Henselmann, Executive Director of Ballet BC, put it so aptly in a recent interview with ArtStarts, "Creativity is a way of thinking, not a way of producing."
+Another misconception with the way in which we engage with creativity is in the way we think about what it is exactly, as Branislav Henselmann, Executive Director of Ballet BC, put it so aptly in an interview with ArtStarts, "Creativity is a way of thinking, not a way of producing."
 This way of thinking frees ourselves of any obligations to produce, and instead engages in idea exploration and generation.
 When was the last time we actively allowed ourselves to play?
 This way of thinking or engagement is what we refer to as the creative process.

 Within the creative process, there are four main components.
 They are often referred to as the "Stages of Creativity": Preparation, Incubation, Illumination and Verification.